 If you have any issues or questions with this process please feel free to email Diane Shaughnessy at email@example.com.

 Cover Letter, Resume and Artwork

-The first step of our interview process begins with you emailing your cover letter, resume and three JPGs of your art to firstname.lastname@example.org.
+The first step of our interview process begins with you emailing your cover letter, resume and three JPGs of your art (a piece from grad school, a piece created while in session with a client and a personal piece) to firstname.lastname@example.org.
 Once reviewed, one of our team members will reach out to have a quick conversation about our current position.

 The second step of our interview process is a recorded video.
 After the initial call one of our staff members will reach out to you via email with instruction on how to complete a video of you answering three questions.
 The video should be between 5 to 10 minutes long.

 Conversation with Caroline Tye, owner & art therapist

 Step three of our interview process is an in-person conversation with Caroline.